WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

 To get the length of a CBOR bytestring header from a bundle's stream, the parser MUST do the following:

+1. Let (`type`, `argument`) be the result of parsing the type and argument of a CBOR item from the stream ({{parse-type-argument}}).
+If this returns an error, return that error.
+1. If `type` is not `2`, the item is not a bytestring.
+Return an error.
+1. Return `argument`.

+### Parsing the type and argument of a CBOR item {#parse-type-argument}

+To parse the type and argument of a CBOR item from a bundle's stream, the parser MUST do the following.
+This algorithm returns a pair of the CBOR major type 0--7 inclusive, and a 64-bit integral argument for the CBOR item:

 1. Let `firstByte` be the result of reading 1 byte from the stream.
 If `firstByte` is an error, return that error.
-1. If `firstByte & 0xE0` is not `0x40`, the item is not a bytestring.
-Return an error.
+1. Let `type` be `(firstByte & 0xE0) / 0x20`.
 1. If `firstByte & 0x1F` is:

    0..23, inclusive
-   : Return `firstByte`.
+   : Return (`type`, `firstByte & 0x1F`).

    24
    : Let `content` be the result of reading 1 byte from the stream.
 If `content`